-David is co-founder of Convergence.
+David is CEO and co-founder of Convergence.
 He has a background as R&D Project Manager at Ericsson where he led a project of 30 experienced software engineers.
 He has a further background as a Software Engineer and has a BS in Computer Engineering.
 He has worked with the Future of Humanity Institute, has explored research projects in ML and AI strategy with FHI researchers, and co-organized the first AI Safety Camp.

 Dr Andrew X Stewart